 9. Conduct blind resume reviews

 Unconscious bias can happen as early as the resume review process, as recruiters and hiring managers make snap judgements based on things like a candidate’s name, address, or school.
-Get ahead of this by removing all non-essential information from resumes prior to screening.
+Get ahead of this by removing all non-essential information from resumes prior to screening when recruiting for diverse talent.

 11. Organize unconscious bias training